SIDN/ietf-rpp-core/src/draft-wullink-rpp-core.md

 | 501 Not Implemented | The requested command or feature is not implemented. | 02100-02103 |

 Some EPP result codes, like 01500, 02500, 02501 and 02502 are related to session management and therefore not applicable to a sessionless RPP protocol.

+# Problem Detail responses for errors

+When an error occurs that prevents processing of the requested action, an RPP server MUST respond using a Problem Detail document [@!RFC9457] detailing what went wrong, or what was not acceptable to the server.
+The `type` field SHOULD be a URN under the `urn:ietf:params:rpp:code:` namespace, using the RPP response code; e.g. with a header of `RPP-Code: 2005` the `type` field is `urn:ietf:params:rpp:code:2005`.
+Implementations MAY use other URIs, for more specificity about custom error types.

+Implementations MAY add extension fields to the Problem Detail document to convey additional information about the causes of the error.

 # Endpoints